Assault on Nijmegen (1702): Aftermath

 Allied losses were greater than those of the French.
-They lost 700 men while the French lost 200.
+They lost about 700 men while the French lost around 200.
 The French also captured 300 baggage wagons that the Allies had been unable to protect during the retreat.
 The French therefore presented the action at Nijmegen as a significant feat and a success for the French arms.
 The Duke of Burgundy's behaviour at his first feat was also praised.
 In reality, however, the operation was a failure.
-The French were unable to take Nijmegen, force Athone's corps into a serious battle or to break open the Siege of Kaiserswerth.
+The French were unable to take Nijmegen, to force Athone's corps into a serious battle or to break open the siege of Kaiserswerth.
 A few days after repelling the assault, Kaiserswerth surrendered to the Allies.

 That Boufflers had not proceeded to an all-out assault had been partly due to the determined behaviour of the Allies.

 The Marquis de Quincy later wrote that: One cannot praise enough the firmness of one English and one Danish cavalry regiment that withstood the artillery fire without wavering.
-The retreat to Nijmegen counts as a striking testament to the excellent military qualities of the Dutch-English army.
+According to the historian Jan Willem Wijn, the retreat to Nijmegen counted as a striking testament to the excellent military qualities of the Dutch-English army.
 There are many examples in military history where such a retreat, under pressure from the enemy, degenerated into a flight.
 Boufflers himself did not escape criticism.
 He was accused of excessive caution: according to the Duke of Berwick, talking and deliberating had robbed the French of the opportunity to take Nijmegen.
 It is possible, however, that the presence of France's heir apparent may have contributed to this caution.

+On 25 June, Marlborough was appointed commander of the combined Anglo-Dutch army in the Low Countries.
+The armies that had been commanded by Athlone and Nassau-Usingen were combined and reinforced with troops that had just arrived from England and Germany.
+Marlborough and Athlone, at the head of 60,000 men, took advantage of his strong force by going on the offensive and penetrating into the Spanish Netherlands.
+Like Frederick Henry had done in 1632, they followed the course of the river Meuse.
+The river was very important as a line of operation, because, due to the inadequacy of the land roads at that time, the possession of a river or a canal to transport an army's military necessities was not only advantageous, but almost necessary.
+The fortresses along the Meuse of Venlo, Stevensweert, Roermond and Liège succumbed to the Allies during this offensive.
+The year had thus gone well for the Allies.
+But painful as the loss of these fortresses was for the French, the primary fortification lines of the Spanish Netherlands had not yet been broken.